 Please note: Your booking will NOT be confirmed until your payment has been received.

-Will this course help me get a job in motorsport?
+Will this School help me get a job in motorsport?

-This course is created and updated with input from motorsport employers to help engineers to help develop their careers and become competent Race Engineers.
+This course is created and updated with input from motorsport employers to help engineers develop their careers and become competent Race Engineers.

-Our tutors are experienced professionals currently working for successful race teams, so you will learn the most up to date skills and knowledge.
+Our tutors are experienced professionals currently working for successful race teams, so you will learn the most up-to-date skills and knowledge.
 By successfully gaining your Diploma, you will be in the perfect position to develop your career or secure yourself a job as a Race Engineer in the UK or abroad.
-If you are looking for a job why not visit our Motorsport and Automotive Jobs Fair.

 Do I have to complete both Parts 1 and 2 or can I choose to do either?